 Today I want to take a break from writing about pop culture itself.
 Instead, I want to write about writing about pop culture.
 See, earlier this month I pulled the pin on a weekly freelance regime that saw we write for likes of Screen Rant, CBR and Taste of Cinema – drawing to a close almost three years of regular paid blogging – to shift my focus back towards working on my creative writing and art portfolios.

-So, while I’ll continue to post semi-regular updates here, and might even pitch the odd article for other sites when inspiration strikes, my time as a “content mill” contributor penning neverending listicles is official over.
-Perhaps inevitably, this has led me to reflect on my experiences, which in turn has spurred me to share my thoughts on what it’s like to write for a pop culture content mill and, more importantly, discuss whether or not I’d recommend aspiring freelancers pursue similar gigs.
+So, while I’ll continue to post semi-regular updates here, and might even pitch the odd article for other sites when inspiration strikes, my time as a “content mill” contributor penning never-ending listicles is officially over.
+Perhaps inevitably, this has led me to reflect on my experiences writing for pop culture content mills and, more importantly, discuss whether or not I’d recommend aspiring freelancers pursue similar gigs.

 But first: a caveat or two